 The MySQL Router bootstrap process creates a mysqlrouter.conf file, with the settings based on the metadata retrieved from the address passed to the --bootstrap option, in the above example icadmin@ic-1:3306.
-Based on the metadata retrieved, MySQL Router automatically configures the mysqlrouter.conf file, including a metadata\cache section.
+Based on the metadata retrieved, MySQL Router automatically configures the mysqlrouter.conf file, including a metadata_cache section.

-If you are using MySQL Router 8.0.14 and later, the --bootstrap option automatically configures MySQL Router to track and store active MySQL metadata server addresses at the path configured by dynamic\state.
+The --bootstrap option automatically configures MySQL Router to track and store active MySQL metadata server addresses at the path configured by dynamic_state.
 This ensures that when MySQL Router is restarted it knows which MySQL metadata server addresses are current.
-For more information, see the dynamic\state documentation.
+For more information, see the dynamic_state documentation.